Skip to main content

 The University of Kentucky recognized exceptional faculty and teaching assistants with the Outstanding Teaching Awards during the 2019 UK Faculty Awards Ceremony held Thursday, April 18.

 The Outstanding Teaching Awards annually recognize faculty and graduate teaching assistants who go above and beyond what is expected and demonstrate outstanding performance in the classroom or laboratory.
-Selected via nomination, candidates were reviewed by a selection committee empaneled by the Office for Faculty
+Selected via nomination, candidates were reviewed by a selection committee empaneled by the Office for Faculty Advancement and the

 By Hannah Edelen